cendress/Pairs/README.md

 # Pairs
-An iOS game that encourages users to match cards based on capital cities and their corresponding countries.
+An iOS game built with UIKit that encourages users to match cards based on capital cities and their corresponding countries.